Laplacian paths in complex networks: information core emerges from entropic transitions: Conclusions

 So far, there is no apparent equivalence to analyzing RG processes in complex spatial structures, even if some pioneering approaches have recently proposed clever procedures to state tantamount general RG transformations to those of statistical physics.
-However, they have always been based in \emph{hidden metric} assumptions, spatially mapping nodes in some abstract topological space, which needs to be considered as an 'a priori' hypothesis \cite{Garcia2018, Zheng2020}.
-To further advance the issue, it is of crucial importance to identify and characterize the \emph{building blocks} in terms of information diffusion \cite{Boguna2021}, i.e., to determine communicability between nodes in the network space.
+However, they have always been based on \emph{hidden metric} assumptions, spatially mapping nodes in some abstract topological space, which needs to be considered as an 'a priori' hypothesis \cite{Garcia2018, Zheng2020}.
+To further advance the issue, it is crucial to develop a field-theoretical framework of complex information dynamics \cite{ghavasieh2020, ghavasieh2022}, based on statistical physics principles, to better understand the mesoscopic interrelationships of complex structures.
+Hence, exploiting simple diffusion allows to extract information about the network topological space, identify and characterize, e.g., \emph{building blocks} in terms of information diffusion \cite{Boguna2021}, or determine communicability between nodes in the network space.
 Here, we have taken advantage of the equivalent definition of the canonical density operator \cite{Pathria, Greiner}, which only depends on the Laplacian matrix, governing information diffusion processes in complex networks \cite{Masuda2017}.
-As a result, it follows the so-called network propagator at time $\tau$, $\hat K (\tau)$, containing all the probabilities (i.e., paths) of broadcast information to neighbor nodes \cite{Delvenne2015}.
-Thus, we can explore the resolution of the network at multiple temporal scales, in an analogous way to the different spatial resolutions as usual done to perform calculations with the RG machinery \cite{Amit}, making use of the information probability pathways all across the network structure.
-In particular, our analysis of the network's entropy over time reveals 'entropic' phase transitions, strongly linked to the network's relevant scales, and delimiting the boundaries to perform a coarse-grain process into subsequent network supernodes.
+As a result, it follows the so-called network propagator at time $\tau$, $\hat K (\tau)$, containing all the probabilities (i.e., paths) of broadcast information to neighbour nodes \cite{Delvenne2015}.
+Thus, we can explore the resolution of the network at multiple scales (making use of the information probability pathways all across the network structure that depend on the diffusion time $\tau$), in an analogous way to the different spatial resolutions as usual done to perform calculations with the RG machinery \cite{Amit}.
+In particular, we analyze the evolution of information fields through the network's entropy and propose the tantamount of the specific heat, $C$, that reveals 'entropic' phase transitions, a detector of the relevant scales of the system.
+The specific heat allows us to identify the \emph{information core} of the network, i.e. the information reservoirs where information is firstly stored to be used in other parts of the system.